ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/server/ongoing-tasks/etl/elasticsearch.markdown

  Be aware that enabling Insert Only mode will append documents to Elasticsearch whenever they are modified on RavenDB, without removing existing documents.
 If document versions that are not needed accumulate and storage space is a concern, keep Insert Only disabled.
 {WARNING/}

 {PANEL/}

+{PANEL: Elasticsearch Index Definition}

+* When the Elasticsearch ETL task runs for the very first time, it will create any Elsasticsearch index defined in the task that dosn't exist yet.

+* When creating the index, the document property that will hold the RavenDB document ID will be defined as a non-analyzed field, with type [keyword](https://www.elastic.co/guide/en/elasticsearch/reference/7.15/keyword.html) to avoid having full-text-search on it.
+  This way the RavenDB document identifiers won't be analyzed and the task will be able to `_delete_by_query` using exact match on those IDs.
+  I.e.
+  {CODE-BLOCK: JavaScript}
+  PUT /newIndexName
+{
+  "mappings": {
+      "properties": {
+          "DocId": {   // the DocumentIdProperty
+              "type": "keyword"
+          }
+      }
+   }
+}
+  {CODE-BLOCK/}

+{WARNING: }
+If you choose to create the Elasticsearch Index on your own (before running the Elasticsearch ETL task), you must define the `DocumentIdProperty` **type** property as **"keyword"** in your index definition.
+{WARNING/}

+{PANEL/}